What we believe

-And we believe there is no division between the sacred and the secular.
+We believe there is no division between the sacred and the secular.
 Life is not about what you do, it’s about why you do it.
-Worship is doing everything we do to the fullest potential, using our unique gifts and opportunities to magnify Jesus everywhere, all the time.
+Worship is doing everything we do to the fullest potential; using our unique gifts and opportunities to magnify Jesus everywhere, all the time.

-We love work.
-Because we believe our work is worship when it’s done as a way of bringing honor to our God.
+We love to work.
+Because we believe our work is worship when it’s done as a way of bringing honor to God.

 Having freely received, we freely give.

 Generosity is not only for those with great net worth.
-We believe even what seems small can do great things when placed in the hands of God.
+We believe even what seems small can be used for great things when placed in the hands of God.